 Before eating we had the chance to enjoy a pretty unique ‘natural’ jacuzzi.
 The crew attach a net from the back of the catamaran to a little rib boat which is pulled along behind.
 They slow the boat right down and the jets from the catamaran create a little jacuzzi in the net.
 All that’s left to do is climb in and enjoy.

 Although on paper this sounds like a fantastic idea, the reality was incredibly fun but not particularly relaxing.
-The boat is still moving so if you don’t want to drown you gotta hold on tight or you’ll just get flung off the net and into the sea.
-Okay you probably wouldn’t drown (unless you can’t swim) but still, it would be less than ideal.
+The boat is still moving so if you don’t want to drown you’ve got to hold on tight or you’ll just get flung off the net and into the sea.
 Unfortunately the jets from the boat were also intent on forcing my bikini off.
 So one hand was firmly holding onto the net for dear life and one hand was holding onto my boobs for dear life.

-After that hilarious but only slightly terrifying experience, it was time to eat and then watch the sunset.
+After the hilarious but slightly unnerving jacuzzi experience, it was time to eat and then watch the sunset.
 And boy did the sunset deliver for us.
 The sky turned an amalgamation of gorgeous colours.
 We were the only boat as far as the eye could see, so there was total peace and quiet.
 It was utter bliss.